Tonomy-Foundation/Tonomy-ID-SDK/docs/guides/deploy.md

 # Deploy Tonomy ID

-Deployment of the full Tonomy ID involves several integrated services and is **expected to take several hours at least for someone not familiar with the system**
+Deployment of the full Tonomy ID involves several integrated services and is **expected to take several hours for someone not familiar with the system**

 Want the Tonomy Foundation to assist in your on-site deployment, or run a fully managed service with updates?
 Please <a href="https://tonomy.io/contact" target="_blank">contact us</a>.